-- Be capable of uncovering the needs and desires of the others
+- Ability to uncover the needs and desires of various people.

-- Have a good knowledge of banking products, or at least an ability to learn such things and to learn it quickly
+- Good knowledge of banking products, or at least a strong interest to learn more about the field.

-Do bank teller interview questions differ in different banks?
+Do interview questions for tellers differ in various banking institutions?

 - Working environment